sky-music/sky-music.github.io/make-your-own-sheet.md

   </code>
 </pre>

-(If you wish to store the folder elsewhere or change it's name, please change this command accordingly afterwards).
+<i>(If you wish to store the folder elsewhere or change it's name, please change this command accordingly afterwards).</i>

 <p>While still in cmd on Windows, enter:</p>
 <pre>